Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - render fit and bring into good condition the holds, cold-storage and freezing chambers and all other parts of the vessel into which items are loaded in order to be stored, carried and preserved.

 Aside from several exceptions (set out in Articles 8:383, 8:388, 8:414(4) and 8:423 of the Civil Code), in a contract of carriage under a bill of lading the carrier must load, handle, stow, carry, look after and discharge cargo adequately and prudently.

 For inland waterway carriage, the CMNI provides that the carrier is liable for damages resulting from loss or damage to the goods caused between the time when they are taken over for carriage and the time of their delivery or resulting from delay in delivery, unless it can be shown that the loss was due to circumstances which a prudent carrier could not have prevented and the consequences of which could not have been averted (Article 16).

 May parties contract out of any legal provisions governing cargo liability?

-Pursuant to Article II-8 the Hague-Visby Rules and Article 8:382 of the Civil Code, a carrier cannot limit its liability for carriage under a bill of lading as provided for in the rules and the Civil Code will be null and void.
-This implies that, in principle, parties are entitled to contract out any legal provisions governing cargo liability for carriage under sea waybills and charter parties.
+Pursuant to Article III-8 of the Hague-Visby Rules and Article 8:382 of the Civil Code, a carrier is not entitled to limit its liability for carriage under a bill of lading as provided in the Hague-Visby Rules and the Civil Code.
+Provisions which intend to further or otherwise limit liability are null and void.
+This implies that parties, in principle, are entitled to contract out any legal provisions governing carriage of cargo liability for carriage under sea waybills and charter parties.

 Title to sue